thomas051083/psd-psw/_pswlf-2020/4-ppdevelopment.md

 <tr>
     <td>
       <b>Importance of Growth Mindset in a VUKA Environment</b>
-      <br>20 or 23 Oct 2020 | Platform: Zoom
+      <br>20 Oct 2020, 2.00pm - 4.00pm | Platform: Zoom
       <br>
       <br>Understand about growth mindset and pick up tips to develop a growth mindset.
       <br>
       <br>Learning Outcomes:
-      <br>• Understand the differences between a growth mindset and a fixed mindset
+      <br>• Appreciate the differences between a growth mindset and a fixed mindset
-      <br>• Pick up tips to develop a growth mindset
+      <br>•  Apply tips to develop a growth mindset
       <br>
-      <a href="http://www.csc.gov.sg">Click here to register.</a>
+      <a href="https://importance-of-growth-mindset.eventbrite.sg">Click here to register.</a>
     </td>
 <td>
      <img src="/images/finance2.jpg">